-On 24 April 2017, the Australian Government announced a $10 million package of life-saving assistance in response to the worsening humanitarian situation in Yemen.
+On 3 April 2018, the Australian Government announced an additional $3 million package of life-saving assistance in response to the worsening humanitarian situation in Yemen.

-This increases Australia's direct humanitarian assistance to Yemen to $31 million since 2009.
+TThis increases Australia's direct humanitarian assistance to Yemen to $23 million since April 2017.

-Australia will also continue to work closely with other donors, countries in the region and humanitarian partners to ensure the safe passage of aid to the most vulnerable people.
+Australia continues to work closely with other donors, countries in the region and humanitarian partners to ensure the safe passage of aid to the most vulnerable people.